areed1192/td-ameritrade-python-api/README.md

+# UPDATE

+This repo will soon be updated to include the new <https://github.com/areed1192/td-ameritrade-api>
+library.
+The master branch will be overwritten and the old code will need to be updated to reflect the new changes.
+If you would like to start rewriting your old code, please refer to the new branch merge-new-repo or go the link above.

-# Unofficial TD Ameritrade Python API Library
+## Unofficial TD Ameritrade Python API Library

 ## Table of Contents